commschamp/comms_protocols_cpp_src/text/library/impl.md

 # Generalising Message Implementation

-Previous chapters described `MessageBase` class, which provided implementation for some portions of polymorphic behaviour defined in the the interface class `Message`.
+Previous chapters described `MessageBase` class, which provided implementation for some portions of polymorphic behaviour defined in the interface class `Message`.
 Such implementation eliminated common boilerplate code used in every `ActualMessage*` class.